 I am a CNRS researcher in the CAMUS / ICPS team of ICube, in Strasbourg, France.
 The goal of my research is to empower programmers to optimize programs safely, interactively, and across abstraction layers.
 I plan to develop a novel optimization assistant that adapts to software and hardware evolution, includes an effective interactive feedback loop, and is able to reason about numerical accuracy of finite precision numbers (integers, floating-point and fixed point numbers).
-I am open to collaborations and looking for motivated students!
+I am open to collaborations and regularly looking for motivated students interested in becoming young researchers!

 I was a postdoctoral researcher in the CAMUS team of INRIA, in Strasbourg, France.
 I worked on OptiTrust, an interactive framework for source-to-source code transformations.
 The project is led by Arthur Charguéraud.
 Check out OptiTrust code transformation examples here.